appsemble/appsemble/README.md

 yarn build
 ```

 The result will be output in the _dist/_ directory.
-These will be served when the API is run in
+These will be served when the server is run in
 production mode.

 ```sh